 Having all records stored digitally, can actually save a corporation some hassle and expense, as the corporate records can be easily shared with accountants, bankers, potential purchasers, and others who might require access.
 Of course care must be taken to keep the information private and secure.

 Despite the fact that many jurisdictions don’t require physical minute books, many corporations prefer to have one.
 They prefer to keep all originally signed records in a central location, including the share certificates for each shareholder.
 This can prevent things from being lost and can provide a sense of security.

 As the use of digital signatures becomes more prevalent, the preference for keeping a physical minute book will likely fade.

-Our basic incorporation package includes a physical minute book only.
+Our basic incorporation package includes a digital minute book only.
 A physical minute book can be added as an optional item.
-Purchasers of our ALL IN package will receive a physical minute book AND a digital copy of all records within the minute book for convenience and ease of share with other professionals (such as accountants and bankers).
+Purchasers of our ALL IN package will receive a physical minute book (which will be kept at the registered office and records address) AND a digital copy of all records within the minute book that can be easily referenced and shared with the corporation’s service providers (such as accountants and bankers).